ait-testbed/attackbed/README.md

 ### Linux Malware Scenario

-The Linux malware scenario uses the same network components as the Vidoserver scenario.
+The Linux malware scenario uses the same network components as the video server scenario.
 An attacker gains access to the system through a remote service and manages to increase his privileges there.
 Next, the malicious actor installs a post exploitation toolkit to persist his access.
 In a variation, the attacker installs a Linux rootkit to hide the post exploitation toolkit.

 ### Lateral Movement Scenario